attainu-nightingale/nightingale-course-module/coding-challenges/README.md

 The adding and removal of elements take a special order.
 The last element added to a stack will be the first element to be removed from it, when called using push and pop respectively.

 Hints:You can use an array to represent the stack in your class.
 Then use the array push/pop or shift/unshift methods to get the element in or out of the array.

+## Day 5

+### Challenge 6

+I have attached a CSV file here that contains the data for the percentage of computerized schools in each state of India.

+Please write a program that reads this file, sort the data based on the percentage in descending order and print the sorted data to the console.
+So, when you run this program, you will see the state with the maximum computerized school at the top.

+The only rule we have here is - To sort the data, use the bubble sort algorithm.